Neel-Chudasama/world-headlines-tracker/README.md

 ### Step 2: Data Formatting 🧹

-Raw data undergoes cleaning, normalization, and deduplication.
+Raw data undergoes cleaning, normalisation and deduplication.
 Articles are merged into a unified dataset with consistent fields for downstream processing.

 ### Step 3: ML Clustering 🤖